-All aspects of operating an effective Computer Help Desk are covered in this course.
+Every business will have some type of help desk for its employees and its customers.
+This course will review all aspects of operating an effective Computer Help Desk.
 Elements of planning, budgeting, staffing, implementing, tracking, upgrading, marketing, automating, measuring performance, and improving the facilities where computer usage is critical for job productivity are included.
-A wealth of practical advice on technical and management aspects of running a computer help desk with various case studies and examples is made available to students.
-Formerly CI 265.
-See MG 264.
+Prerequisite: CI 211.